 The brain is an incredibly resilient organ that can repair itself even after traumatic injuries.
 The brain's ability to adapt and repair is called "neuroplasticity."
 Compounds with neuroprotective qualities are shown to support the brain's regenerative functions and help to protect brain cells' structure and function.

 Multiple cannabinoids are being investigated for helpful neuroprotective properties.
 Among those, CBD, THC, and, yes, CBG, have been shown to exhibit these properties in lab testing on animals .
-Since the research is ongoing, only time will tell if these positive effects are seen in humans.
+Since the research is ongoing, only time will tell if these positive effects occur in humans.

 Where Can I Buy CBG Oil?

 Since CBG is a minor cannabinoid, most abundant in hemp plants, it's difficult to source.
-Many companies are breeding CBG dominant hemp strains and harvesting them early to extract concentrated quantities of CBG for CBG oil and other products.
+Many companies are breeding CBG dominant hemp strains and harvesting them early to extract concentrated quantities of CBG to create CBG oil, CBG gummies and other products.

 Since so much research is popping up about the benefits of CBG, many CBD brands are jumping on the wave and producing their own line of CBG products made from either CBG-rich hemp strains or CBG isolate.